Annual Technical Report 2005 on Trademark Information Activities submitted by United Kingdom (SCIT/ATR/TM/2005/GB)

 Promotional activities (seminars, exhibitions, visits, advertising, etc.)

-Patent Office trade mark staff attend events, seminars and exhibitions throughout the United Kingdom.
-Our Marketing Section also undertake a wide range of activities designed to highlight trade marks.
+Patent Office staff attend events, seminars and exhibitions throughout the United Kingdom.
+Our Marketing and Education section also undertake a wide range of activities designed to highlight trade marks.

 Training courses for national and foreign participants